Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - namespace is the shipped package name, it should be Azure.<group>.<service>
 - inputfiles is the api definition files, separated by semicolon if more than one.
 The api definition file can be local file e.g. ./swagger/compute.json or premlink, e.g. https://github.com/dpokluda/azure-rest-api-specs/blob/be397aa65510bd4e8f87da539af2b0025f6f44ca/specification/deviceupdate/data-plane/Microsoft.DeviceUpdate/preview/2020-09-01/deviceupdate.json".

+- Both AADToken and AzureKey authentication are supported.
+If your service support AADToken, just set the parameter **securityScope**(the security scope), and if your service support AzureKey authentication, set parameter **securityHeaderName**( the security header name).
+You also can provide both if your service support two authentications.

 The script `eng\scripts\automation\Invoke-DataPlaneGenerateSDKPackage.ps1` will do **step-by-step** as following.

 ### Create the project folder